Back

 Archbishop Vigano is correct in recognizing the fact that Rome is implementing a long established policy to move conservative and traditional minded Catholics under the control of the SSPX.
 He is also correct in his recommendation that to "preserve a certain parcelization" of opposition to modernist Rome is not just good, but the only possible structure of an effective defense of the faith against the abuse of a corrupted authority.
 We differ from Archbishop Vigano as to the motive of Rome in following this policy.
 The Archbishop believes it is to corral faithful Catholics into an identifiable organization that can be stigmatized and excommunicated.
 We believe that it is because the SSPX, while traditional in its sentiments, is hopelessly afflicted with Neo-modernists fundamental errors that make the defense of tradition and the faith impossible.

+A paper was written thirteen years ago entitled: Why the SSPX Cannot Defend Catholic Tradition.
 Nothing in that article needs to be changed, qualified or retracted.
 Still the SSPX has not made any effort at self-reflection to determine if any of these accusations are true and, if so, what should be done about it.
 This article's purpose is to revisit these problems primarily from a liturgical perspective.

 Recently the SSPX posted on their District USA web page an article June 12, 2023 entitled, "United States: Illicit Wine Used for Masses" that discusses the recent problem in the Archdiocese of Kansas City for using invalid wine as matter for Novus Ordo Masses over several years.
 In this article the author says: